hbctraining/scRNA-seq/lessons/01_SC_pre-QC.md

 _**Image credit:** 2015 Trapnell; Published by Cold Spring Harbor Laboratory Press_

-Despite scRNA-seq being able to capture expression at the cellular level, analysis is much **more complicated, more expensive, and more difficult to interpret**.
-The complexity of scRNA-seq data involves having:
+Despite scRNA-seq being able to capture expression at the cellular level, sample generation and library preparation is more expensive and the analysis is much **more complicated and more difficult to interpret**.
+The complexity of analysis of scRNA-seq data involves:

-- Large volume of data:
+- Large volume of data
 - Low depth of sequencing per cell
 - Technical variability across cells/samples
-	- Batch effect
-	- Library quality
-	- Cell-specific capture efficiency
-	- Amplification bias
 - Biological variability across cells/samples
-	- Transcriptional bursting
-		- Initiation
-		- Duration
-	- Varying rates of RNA processing
-	- Continuous or discrete cell identities (e.g. the pro-inflammatory potential of each individual T cell)
-	- Environmental stimuli
-	- Temporal changes (e.g. cell cycle)
-- Batch effects and confounding

 ### Large volume of data